toowhite/CharmMM/README.md

 - The default time interval to change background is 10 minutes, you can change by setting *INTERVAL* variable in *install.bat*
 - Run *install.bat* to install the script as a task in Windows Task Scheduler.
 - Run *uninstall.bat* to uninstall.
+- Run "run_silently.vbs" to instantly change wallpaper.
+You might what to create a desktop shortcut for it ;-)

 ## Video demo
 //TODO